underwriteyourlife/officialsite/_posts/2017-11-17-Yakitori Don.md

 What I didn't realize, is that by adding some veggies to make it more of a meal and sautéing the meat instead of grilling, is that I was essentially creating the classic default meal-prep dinner of chicken and broccoli.
 That being said, chicken and broccoli is a meal-prep favorite because of its cheapness, high protein content, and ease of cooking- so I supposed I can't complain.
 Besides, the Yakitori Don flavors were delicious!

+[Click here](http://underwriteyourlife.com/meal%20prep/Week-10-Evaluation/) to read my review about how the yakitori don held up over the course of the week!

 <div class="c100 p63 big">
   <span>63% Carbs </span>
   <div class="slice">